rust-lang/book/nostarch/chapter20.md

 programs.
 Although the code *might* be okay, if the Rust compiler doesn’t have enough information to be confident, it will reject the code.
 In these cases, you can use unsafe code to tell the compiler, “Trust me, I know what I’m doing.”
-Be warned, however, that you use unsafe Rust at your own risk: if you use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.
+Be warned, however, that you use unsafe Rust at your own risk: If you use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.